Artemis Program

 Starship HLS Development

 SpaceX continues Starship testing, the vehicle that will serve as the lunar lander for Artemis IV.
-11 integrated flight tests completed by October 2025.
+11 integrated flight tests completed (IFT-1 through IFT-11, October 2025).
+IFT-12 (first Block 3 flight) in preparation for April 2026.
 Orbital refueling demo expected mid-2026.

 In Progress